HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 FINEMENT.
 For waiver of full reading and introduction.

-AMENDING CHAPTER 4, SECTION 4-32, OF THE MUNICIPAL COPE
+AMENDING CHAPTER 4, SECTION 4-32, OF THE MUNICIPAL CODE

 OF THE CITY OF HERMOSA BEACH, DEFINING VIOLATION AND